 EMA Account and appropriate role: for any type of submission in IRIS, you need an EMA account and an appropriate role in IRIS, to login into IRIS.
 Registration needs to be done only once and will allow you to submit any type of scientific applications now and in the future.
 For information on how to request an EMA account and an appropriate IRIS role (these are two separate actions), please consult the separate IRIS guide to registration in the IRIS home page.
+This guide also contains information on how to request or transfer an RPI (Research Product Identifier).

 Supported Browsers